3.1.15: Support

 Fig. 3.1.15.2 shows a simply supported beam.
 The “Support”-component takes as input either the index or the coordinates of the point to which it applies.

-Six small circles on the component indicate the type of fixation: the first three correspond to translations in the global x, y, and z directions, and the last three correspond to rotations about the global x, y, and z axes.
-Filled circles indicate fixation, meaning that the corresponding degree of freedom is zero.
-The state of each circle can be changed by clicking on it.
-In addition to the radio buttons, the supported degrees of freedom can also be specified parametrically using the “Dofs” input plug.
-It expects a list of integer values where the numbers '0' to '5' stand for Tx to Rx.
-Right-click on the component and select “Expand ValueLists” to get a ValueList component, as shown in Fig. 3.1.15.2.
+The component features six small radio button circles that indicate the type of fixation.
+The first three correspond to translations along the global x, y, and z axes, while the last three represent rotations about these axes.
+A filled circle signifies a fixed degree of freedom, meaning it is either zero or assigned a predefined value via a "PointDisplacement" load (refer to section 3.2.1).
+The state of each circle can be toggled by clicking on it.
+Additionally, the supported degrees of freedom can be defined parametrically using the “Dofs” input, which expects a list of integers from '0' to '5', corresponding to Tx through Rx.
+To generate a ValueList component with these options, right-click the component and select “Expand ValueLists”, as illustrated in Fig. 3.1.15.2.

-The string output of the component lists the node index or nodal coordinate, an array of six binaries corresponding to its six degrees of freedom, and the number of load cases to which it applies.
-Supports apply to all load cases by default.
+The string output of the component lists the node index or nodal coordinate, an array of six binaries corresponding to its six degrees of freedom, as well as translational and rotational spring stiffnesses.

 From the support conditions in Fig. 3.1.15.2, one can see that the structure is a simply supported beam: green arrows symbolize locked displacements in the corresponding direction.
 The translational movements of the left node are completely fixed.
 On the right side, two supports in the y- and z-directions block rotations about the global y- and z-axes.
 The only degree of freedom left is the rotation of the beam about its longitudinal axis, which is blocked at one of the nodes.
 In this case, it is the left node where a purple circle indicates the rotational support.